osbox68/Repo/04-Front-End/08-Product-Design-Sprint/04-Basic-UI-Kit/README.md

 But before that, you need to take few minutes to build your **UI Kit**.

-A UI Kit is a set of lo-fi components you need to create.
-It will help you to quickly implement each screen of your wireframes, and it will also help you to keep consistency between all the screens.
+A UI Kit is a set of lo-fi components, reusable across pages.
+It will help you implement each screen of your wireframe, and it will help you stay consistent in all screens.

 To create the UI Kit and your prototype we'll use [Figma](https://www.figma.com/).
-Sign up on it and then you'll be able to create your project (you can work directly in your browser or download the desktop app [here](https://www.figma.com/downloads/)).
+Sign up and create your project (you can work directly in your browser or [download the desktop app](https://www.figma.com/downloads/)).

 > You are going to work on Figma as a team.
 Only one of you should create the figma project and then invite the rest of the team as collaborators.<br>You can follow the steps described [on this Notion page](https://www.notion.so/Give-edit-access-to-a-Figma-file-e6a2a3d9dce342a7b824e0f71cde9035) to create your collaborative project.